Nancypatel1103/ComplianceClient/VPN/VPN.md

    ![image 4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/3d0b932e-7f68-4c14-badc-4c29204d3c50)
 5. Go to the search tab located on the right side.
    ![image 5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/3a9d22df-724d-4b1f-aa1d-4068ae048979)
 6. Go there and search your Device name.
-For example: jaymin-home-new-x86.
+For **Ex: jaymin-home-new-x86**.
    ![image 6](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/ebd4a68b-21d6-4f82-9b6d-82c564adeaed)
 7. After that you will enter, and there you will find your Device, Click on it.
    ![image 7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/287c649f-5f0a-49c8-ba25-32fbe21e340e)